“It’s never too early to think about the type of care you might want at the end of your life”

 How can I plan ahead?

 There's no one set way of planning ahead, but there are some useful steps you can take and options to consider as part of Advance Care Planning.
-For example, you may find it useful to think about: • Starting the conversation with your partner, family, carers, faith leader, community or health professionals • Exploring your options, such as choosing where you want to be cared for – this will probably involve talking with healthcare professionals and other experts, especially if you have any particular questions or worries, you can do this in an Advanced Care Planning appointment at your GP practice (more details below.) • Thinking about what your wishes and preferences are.
+For example, you may find it useful to think about: • Starting the conversation with your partner, family, carers, faith leader, community or health professionals • Exploring your options, such as choosing where you want to be cared for – this will probably involve talking with healthcare professionals and other experts, especially if you have any particular questions or worries, you can do this in an Advance Care Planning appointment at your GP practice (more details below.) • Thinking about what your wishes and preferences are.
 What do you already know for certain?
 What don't you know yet? • Refusing specific treatment, if you want to, using a legal document called an advance decision to refuse treatment • Legally appointing someone, called lasting power of attorney, to make care related decisions for you in case you're unable to do so in the future There are resources for all of these considerations below.

 What to do next?

 There is no step by step process and everybody has their own journey.
 However, if you are looking for some ideas on what to do next, please have a look through the list below.
-You may wish to… - Read the resources on this webpage, including; advice for having these conversations with loved ones and clinicians, and details about all the options available to you. - Share this webpage or video with people who are close to you, to encourage them to reflect on their wishes, and consider their role in your end of life care choices. - Begin to have conversations with loved ones about what matters to you. - Consider the type of care that you might want and where you would like to be during the last days, weeks, months, years of your life. - Write down what you want and how you wish to spend the end of your life. - If you feel ready to have a discussion with a healthcare professional about your plans, contact your GP practice to book an Advanced Care Planning appointment.
+You may wish to… - Read the resources on this webpage, including; advice for having these conversations with loved ones and clinicians, and details about all the options available to you. - Share this webpage or video with people who are close to you, to encourage them to reflect on their wishes, and consider their role in your end of life care choices. - Begin to have conversations with loved ones about what matters to you. - Consider the type of care that you might want and where you would like to be during the last days, weeks, months, years of your life. - Write down what you want and how you wish to spend the end of your life. - If you feel ready to have a discussion with a healthcare professional about your plans, contact your GP practice to book an Advance Care Planning appointment.
 At your appointment you can; - Discuss your plans with a clinician, ask for guiance and support with questions and concerns.
 Then, ensure your choices are recorded - Request to speak with your preferred clinician - Bring loved ones to your appointment - Request an interpreter

 Booking an Advance Care Planning Appointment with your GP Practice

-If you feel ready to have a discussion with a healthcare professional about your plans, contact your GP practice to book an Advanced Care Planning appointment.
+If you feel ready to have a discussion with a healthcare professional about your plans, contact your GP practice to book an Advance Care Planning appointment.
 By discussing and recording your plan with a GP practice, they can work to ensure that care is co-ordinated around your preferences.
 At your appointment you can… - Ask for a longer appointment to ensure the conversation is not rushed - Request to speak with your preferred person/clinician (this doesn't need to be a GP). - Discuss your plans with a healthcare professional and ensure they are recorded - Bring loved ones to your appointment - Request an interpreter

-Advanced Care Planning
+Advance Care Planning

 “These are not just conversations to be had within the NHS, they’re your conversations, to be had with the people that are important to you.”